-Farsightedness is a common vision defect that makes it difficult to focus on near objects.
-People with severe hyperopia can only focus on objects that are far away, or they cannot focus at all.
+Farsightedness is when a person can see distant objects clearly but have difficulty focusing on near objects.
+People with severe hyperopia can only focus on objects far away, or they cannot focus at all.

-It happens when the eyeball or the lens is too short, or the cornea is too flat.
+People with farsightedness can see objects farther away better than closer objects.
+It occurs when the eyeball or the lens is too short or the cornea is too flat.

-Also known as long-sightedness or hyperopia, it affects between 5 and 10 percent of the United States (U.S.) population.
+Also known as longsightedness or hyperopia, it affects

 It can either develop as the muscles weaken from approximately 40 years of age onwards, also known as presbyopia, or be present from birth.